TheOmer77/nextjs-thing/README.md

 ## Stuff you can do here

+Before you run any of these, make sure you have an .env file with an `UNSPLASH_ACCESS_KEY` variable, containing your Unsplash API access key.

 ### `npm run dev`

 Runs the development server at [http://localhost:3000](http://localhost:3000).
 The page auto-updates as you edit files. \